-The Bible—It’s interesting that many saw in the Bible their basis for rejecting monarchy.
+It’s interesting that many saw in the Bible their basis for rejecting monarchy.
 Ministers reminded people of the events played out in First Samuel, how that God had governed the people by judges.
 However, there came a time when the Israelites rejected the Mosaic economy and desired to have a king like the other nations around them.
-The Bible relays that both God and Samuel were disappointed by this desire; however, God told Samuel to anoint a king.
+The Bible relays that both God and His prophet, Samuel, were disappointed by this desire; however, God told Samuel to anoint a king.
 Samuel then proceeded to warn the people that a king would take the best of their land, its produce, their son, daughters, and servants and make them his own.
 However, the Israelites rejected Samuel’s warning and insisted on a king anyway.
 Colonial Boston minister Jonathan Mayhew summed it up by saying, “that God gave the Israelites a king in his anger, because they had not sense and virtue enough to like a free commonwealth.”
 Armed with a response from holy writ, an apparent common refrain of the revolution was “no king but King Jesus.”
 One royal governor wrote to the British Board of Trade, telling them, “"If you ask an American, who is his master?
 He will tell you he has none, nor any governor but Jesus Christ."

 The "Sigh for Monarchy"